helpscout/beacon-android-sdk-sample/README.md

 [Release notes and changelog](https://github.com/helpscout/beacon-android-sdk-sample/blob/master/CHANGELOG.md)

-You can subscribe to release updates here from this Github repository.
+You can subscribe to receive release updates by following these steps:
+1. At the top right-hand corner, click on "Watch"
+2. Choose "Custom"
+3. Check the "Releases" option

 ![Screenshot](../docs/subscribe-to-releases.png)